Attempt # (lost count).

 So, here is another attempt after my recent impulses have settled and inner demons have calmed down.
 PS: Trigger warning on content and images.

-Here is a backstory on the condition I had, or should I say have?
+Here is a backstory on the condition I had.
 This post purely comes with the intent that it might help someone.
-I heard a few recent cases that included an early teen with a misdiagnosis story, which motivated this attempt to raise awareness.
+I heard a few recent cases, one of which included an early teen with a similar misdiagnosis story, which motivated this attempt to raise awareness.

 The visits to doctors resumed, and it got all of us thinking.
 Rheumatoid arthritis affects joints, and this recent episode impacted a non-joint area, which is unlikely.
 So, the doctor asked me to take a Tuberculosis (TB) test after probing with the information shared by another doctor friend.
 And the results came out to positive for ‘TB infection in joints.’

 But because of the delay in treating the affected knee right, a portion of the bone eroded, and the affected leg muscles could not be restored completely.
-This means the leg now works only 80%.
+This means that the affected leg now works only 80% (#notcomplaining).
 And, there is a possibility for a knee replacement surgery in my 40-50’s.

 I will leave you with one key takeaway from my personal experience –